imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 language](https://imagej.net/developer/macro/macros.html).
-Each of the buttons in the GUI are macro-recordable and their commands can be reproduced later from a simple macro file. ![Example of macro recording of the Trainable Weka Segmentation tools.](AWS-macro-recording.png "Example of macro recording of the Trainable Weka Segmentation tools.")
+Each of the buttons in the GUI are macro-recordable and their commands can be reproduced later from a simple macro file. ![Example of macro recording of the Trainable Weka Segmentation tools.](/images/pages/AWS-macro-recording.png "Example of macro recording of the Trainable Weka Segmentation tools.")"

 The complete list of commands is as follows: